nicolaimpe/mountain_variability_drivers/README.md

-# mountain_mapper
+# mountain_variability_drivers
-Efficient xarray-based workflow to map distributed (gridded) information into a semi-distributed geometry with landcover classes (main drivers of spatial variability of snow in mountains)
+Efficient xarray-based workflow to map distributed (gridded) information into a multi-dimensional space whose coordinates are the main drivers of spatial  variability: elevation, aspect, slope, presence of canopy.